 The Group used the weighted average cost of capital as the discount rate, which reflected management's estimate of the risk.
 This is the benchmark used by management to assess operating performance and to evaluate future investment proposals.
-The discount rates applied to after-tax cash flow projections is 12.6% to 19.0% in 2023 and 11.5% to 12.0% in 2022, respectively.
-The recoverable amount of each CGU, calculated using value in use, exceeded the carrying amount of the CGU as at December 31, 2023 and 2022.
+The recoverable amount of each CGU, calculated using value in use, exceeded the carrying amount of the CGU as at December 31, 2024 and 2023.